Asynchronous approach in the plane: A deterministic polynomial algorithm: Proof of correctness and cost analysis

 \subsection{Correctness of Algorithm \aud{}}

 \begin{theorem} Algorithm \aud{} solves the problem of rendezvous in the basic grid. \end{theorem}

 \begin{proof} To prove this theorem, it is enough to prove the following claim.

 \begin{claim} Let $d_1$ be the smallest power of two such that $d_1 \geq max(\dist, \difbit)$ with $\difbit$ the index of the first bit which differs in the transformed labels of the agents.
-Algorithm \aud{} ensures rendezvous by the time one of both agents completes an execution of Procedure $\ite(d_1)$. \end{claim}
+Algorithm \aud{} ensures rendezvous by the time any agent completes an execution of Procedure $\ite(d_1)$. \end{claim}

+First, in view of Remark~\ref{alg:rem}, $\difbit$ exists.
+Respectively denote by $v_1$ and $v_2$, the initial nodes of {two agents denoted by} $a_1$ and $a_2$.
 This proof is made by contradiction.
-Suppose that the agents $a_1$ and $a_2$ executing Algorithm \aud{} never meet.
-First, in view of Remark~\ref{alg:rem}, $\difbit$ exists.
-Respectively denote by $u$ and $v$, the initial nodes of $a_1$ and $a_2$.
+Suppose that the agents $a_1$ and $a_2$ {execute Algorithm \aud{} but do not meet by the time any agent completes an execution of Procedure $\ite(d_1)$ where $d_1$ is the smallest power of two such that $d_1 \geq max(\dist, \difbit)$}.

-Consider an agent that eventually starts executing $\ite(d_1)$ where $d_1$ is the smallest power of two such that $d_1 \geq max(\dist, \difbit)$.
-As $d_1 \geq \dist$, by Lemma~\ref{lemmaFireworks}, we know that as soon as this agent finishes executing Procedure $\p(d_1)$, both agents have started executing $\ite(d_1)$.
+{This in particular means that one of the agents eventually starts executing $\ite(d_1)$}.
+Since $d_1 \geq \dist$, in view of Lemma~\ref{lemmaFireworks}, we know that as soon as this agent completes the execution of Procedure $\p(d_1)$, both agents have started executing $\ite(d_1)$.
 Otherwise, agents have met which contradicts our assumption.
 Without loss of generality, suppose that the bits in the transformed labels of agents $a_1$ and $a_2$ with the index $\difbit$ are respectively 1 and 0.
-We are going to prove that the agents meet before one of them finishes the execution of $\ite(d_1)$.

-To achieve this, we first show that there exists an iteration of the loop at Line~\ref{firstLoop} of Algorithm~\ref{iteration} during which the two following properties are satisfied: \begin{enumerate} \item the value of the variable $i$ is equal to $\difbit$ \item the value of the variable $j$ is such that when executing Pattern $\bo$ at Line~\ref{callBO}, the first pair of Patterns $\di$ and $\fl$ executed inside this $\bo$ by $a_1$ starts from the initial node of $a_2$ \end{enumerate}
+In order to prove this claim, we first show that there exists an iteration of the loop at line~\ref{firstLoop} of Algorithm~\ref{iteration} during which the two following properties are satisfied: \begin{enumerate} \item the value of variable $i$ is equal to $\difbit$ \item the value of variable $j$ is such that when executing Pattern $\bo$ at line~\ref{callBO}, the first pair of Patterns $\di$ and $\fl$ executed inside this $\bo$ by $a_1$ starts from $v_2$ \end{enumerate}

-As, $d_1 \geq \difbit$, there is an iteration of the loop at Line~\ref{secondLoop} during which the first property is verified.